ssb22/PrimerPooler/README.md

 : Similar to `--counts`, this can be useful for checking a manual selection or for a rough idea.
 All interactions worse than the given threshold (deltaG if `--dg` is in use, otherwise score) will be written to standard output, with bonds diagrams.

 `--dg[=temperature[,mg[,cation[,dNTP]]]]`
 : Set this option to use deltaG instead of score.
 Optional parameters are the temperature (default is human blood heat), the concentration of magnesium (default 0), the concentration of monovalent cation (e.g. sodium, default 50), and the concentration of deoxynucleotide (dNTP, default 0).
 Decimal fractions are allowed in all of these.
-Temperature is specified in kelvin, and all concentrations are specified in millimoles per cubic metre.
+Temperature is specified in kelvin, and all concentrations are specified in millimoles per litre.

 `--suggest-pools`
 : Outputs a suggested number of pools.
 This is the approximate lowest number of pools needed to achieve no worse than a deltaG of -7 (or a score of 7) in each.